Zeldriskinng44/TempVoice/README.md

 # TempVoice

-An upcoming implementation of a temp voice bot with user and admin commands.
+An open source upcoming implementation of a temp voice bot with user and admin commands.
+Should work on multiple servers.

 ### Prerequisites